InfinityVM/InfinityVM/CONTRIBUTING.md

 # Contributing

-This repo is rust workspace.
+This repo is a rust workspace.
 The workspace configuration is defined by `Cargo.toml`.

 ## Develop